nick-somebody/vue-grid-control/README.md

 A prototype of a low level grid control for making various griddy things.

 ## TODO
-- Add a range picker
+- Add boundary flag to range picker
 - Add a multi select picker

 ## Project setup